robertmuth/Cwerg/CpuA32/README.md

 * a register
 * an immediate value
 * a register mask
-* a shift direction (e.g. `lsl`), part of a prefix expression consuming the next two operands
+* a shift direction
-* an addressing mode (`Puw`), part of a prefix expression consuming the next two operands
 * etc.

 The order of the `Operands` roughly corresponds to the order in the assembler notation with the following exceptions:
-* the predicate is always explicit and the first operand
+* the predicate is always explicit and the first operand. "al" represents the always predicate.
-* the shift direction is used with a pre-fix notation
 * written registers precede read registers.
-This affects primarily (v)str instructions where the "storee" is moved to the end, and (v)ldm instructions where the register masks is moved to the front.
+This affects (v)str instructions where the "storee" is moved to the end, and (v)ldm instructions where the register masks is moved to the front.
+* the register-list for ldm and stm is expressed as a 16bit integer immediate
+* register ranges for vldm and vstm are expressed as a start-register followed by an immediate count
+* the lr register in the bl instruction is made explicit
+* store and load instruction do not use square brackets, exclamation marks, minus signs to indictae the various addressing modes as this is already encoded in the opcode variant

 #### Examples